 More importantly, many table scraps are bad for your dog’s health.
 If you do give some of your food to your pup, make sure you only do so in moderation, and you only give it healthy scraps.

 What can’t Yorkies eat?
 More than you think.
-Some healthy foods that are good for your dog are lean meats, like chicken, turkey, and beef among others.
+Some healthy foods besides dog food that are good for your Yorkie are lean meats, like chicken, turkey, and beef among others.
 Very small amounts of carbohydrates are fine, too.

 Since Yorkies have sensitive digestive systems, you should only give them dairy products with caution and in small amounts, because dairy might upset their stomach and cause gas.